Learning Data-adaptive Nonparametric Kernels: Experimental Results

+We firstly study the relationship between $Q(\pi)$ and $v$ in our model as shown in Figure~\ref{thm4bound}.
+In our experiments, we randomly select 2,000 samples from the \emph{ijcnn1} and \emph{covtype} data set, and then group them into $v=2,3,\cdots,10$ clusters, respectively.
+It can be observed that $Q(\pi)$ almost increases linearly with $v$ on these two data sets, which shows consistency with theoretical results in \citep{giraud2019partial} to some extent.
+Further, if we consider more clusters, such as $v=100,200,\cdots$ (in practice, this situation is rare in clustering algorithms with only 2,000 samples but over 100 clusters), $Q(\pi)$ would increase slowly to approach to the upper bound $ Q(\bm K) := \sum_{i,j=1}^n |K_{ij}|$.

-M2.18.2{\link{R2.18}}{In Figure~\ref{gradbound}, we validate that the derived condition in Theorem~\ref{theorsv} is useful for screening non-support vectors.
-In our experiment, We also randomly select 2,000 samples from the \emph{ijcnn1} dataset, set $v=10$, and obtain the approximation solution $(\bar{\bm \alpha}, \bar{\bm F})$.
-We compute the gradient $\Big(\! \nabla_{\bm \alpha} \bar{H}(\bar{\bm \alpha}, \bar{\bm F}) \!\Big)_{\!i}$ associated with each sample and plot the support vectors (in green) and non-support vectors (in blue) as shown in Figure~\ref{gradbound}.
-Using the condition~\eqref{gradsvc} in Theorem~\ref{theorsv}, the non-support vectors that satisfy $\Big(\! \nabla_{\bm \alpha} \bar{H}(\bar{\bm \alpha}, \bar{\bm F}) \!\Big)_{\!i} \leq (B \!+\!
+In Figure~\ref{gradbound}, we validate that the derived condition in Theorem~\ref{theorsv} is useful for screening non-support vectors.
+We follow with the above experimental setting with $v=10$, and obtain the approximation solution $(\bar{\bm \alpha}, \bar{\bm F})$.
+Then we compute the gradient $\Big(\! \nabla_{\bm \alpha} \bar{H}(\bar{\bm \alpha}, \bar{\bm F}) \!\Big)_{\!i}$ associated with each sample and plot the support vectors (in green) and non-support vectors (in blue) as shown in Figure~\ref{gradbound}.
+Under the condition of the condition~\eqref{gradsvc} in Theorem~\ref{theorsv}, the non-support vectors that satisfy $\Big(\! \nabla_{\bm \alpha} \bar{H}(\bar{\bm \alpha}, \bar{\bm F}) \!\Big)_{\!i} \leq (B \!+\!
 B_2)C \left(\| \bar{\bm K}_i \|_1 \!+\! \kappa \right) = 442.3$ can be directly recognized as non-support vectors (marked in red) without solving the optimization problem.
 We find that in the total of \#SVs=214 (the number of support vectors) and \#non-SVs=1786 (the number of non-support vectors), there are 723 non-support vectors recognized by our Theorem~\ref{theorsv}.
-That means, over 40\% non-support vectors can be picked out, which demonstrates the effectiveness of our derived bound/condition in Theorem~\ref{theorsv}. }
+That means, over 40\% non-support vectors can be picked out, which demonstrates the effectiveness of our derived bound/condition in Theorem~\ref{theorsv}.